To Be Continued (Terje Rypdal album)

-To Be Continued is an album by guitarist Terje Rypdal, bassist Miroslav Vitous and drummer Jack DeJohnette recorded in 1981 and released on the ECM label.
+To Be Continued is an album by guitarist Terje Rypdal recorded in January 1981 and released on ECM later that same year.
+The trio features rhythm section Miroslav Vitous and Jack DeJohnette—the second album by the trio, following their 1978 self-titled album.

 Reception

-The Allmusic review by Paul Collins awarded the album 4½ stars stating "Essentially a continuation of Rypdal Vitous DeJohnette, this album somewhat lacks the atmospheric keyboards of its predecessor.
-It is nonetheless quite compelling".
+The AllMusic review by Paul Collins awarded the album 4½ stars stating "Essentially a continuation of Rypdal Vitous DeJohnette, this album somewhat lacks the atmospheric keyboards of its predecessor.
+It is nonetheless quite compelling."